roman-milk/roman-milk.github.io/victoria-the-slut.md

- ****** Victoria the Slut Ch.
-01 ****** byLifeisgood21© "Yes!
+===

+"Yes!
 I want your cocks!"
 Vic purred and rolled over on to her hands and knees as quick as she could.
 As she changed positions Chris, Steve and I hurriedly dropped our shorts on the ground and knelt around Vic.
 Vic bent her head slightly and took Chris's cock in her mouth and my cock in her left hand jerking me off.

  Steve had a huge grin on his face as he admired Vic's wiggling ass in front of him and her glistening pussy hanging between her ass cheeks.
 "Such a beautiful pussy can't wait to fuck her!"
 He exclaimed.
 Steve stroked his nice sized cock, that was around 8" long and thicker than average, then aimed the tip between her slippery lips.
 Steve pushed his cock slowly into Vic's cunt she let out a long moan around Chris's cock that she was currently working into her throat.
 "She is so fucking tight and sloppy wet!
 Wait until you try this cunt man!"
 Steve said sinking his cock all the way into my girlfriend.
 Once he had gotten his dick all the way into Vic he began fucking her slowly using short strokes and gradually speeding up.